DataCueCo/datacue-magento-2/README.md

 2. Run `bin/magento module:disable --clear-static-content DataCue_MagentoModule`.

-3. Run `bin/magento module:uninstall DataCue_MagentoModule`.
+3. Run `bin/magento module:uninstall --clear-static-content DataCue_MagentoModule`.

+4. Run `bin/magento setup:di:compile`.

+5. You might need to change file permissions or ownership of the generated files after the uninstallation.

-4. The module has been deleted now.
+5. The module has been deleted now.
 You can run `bin/magento module:status DataCue_MagentoModule` to make sure the module is deleted.